 The best way to protect yourself from the above threats is not to allow the installation of third-party software unless it’s from the App Store or identified developers, as per the Security & Privacy settings, that you can access in System Preferences > Security & Privacy > General.
 If you were to install something from an unknown developer Apple would warn you to check it’s authenticity.
 Read on to find out how Apple protects you from malware.

 How Apple protects your Mac from malware

-Apple goes to great lengths to protect you from malware by making it almost impossible for you to download it in the first place.
+Apple goes to great lengths to protect you from malware by making it almost impossible for you to download it in the first place, let alone install it.
 The company has built anti-malware protection into macOS.
 For example, before you can open a file, your Mac will check it against a list of malware, and even if there is no reason for concern it will not allow you to open an application from a developer that it hasn’t already approved.

 The Mac's malware scanning tool, Xprotect, works invisibly and automatically in the background and requires no user configuration.
 Apple has a list of malicious applications that it checks against when you open downloaded applications.
 Updates happen invisibly too.
 This is similar to having antivirus software from another software developer running on your Mac, with the bonus of being written into the operating system and therefore it doesn't hamper the speed of your Mac.